dagibbins186/Surfs_Up/README.md

 # Results
 Analysis examined Oahu's preciptation over the course of one year.
 On average, Oahu received .177 inches of rain.
 At maximum, 6 inches of rain fell on the island.
 This suggested that preciptitation should not deter sales of a surf and shake shop.

-9 stations existed on Oahu at the time this query ran.
+9 stations existed on Oahu at the time of this query.
 Analysis evaluated the most active station.
 This location's temperature averaged 72 degrees.
 \
 \
 !["Histogram_Surfs_Up_Temp_Analysis.PNG"](https://github.com/dagibbins186/Surfs_Up/blob/main/Surfs_Up/Histogram_Surfs_Up_Temp_Analysis.PNG)